ONE CRISIS AWAY

 - The Gap: A Shortage of Affordable Homes

 The Gap, highlights the critical housing needs of the nation’s lowest income households.
 More than 11.4 million extremely low income renter households in the U.S, whose income is no greater than 30% of their area median income (AMI) or the poverty guideline, face a shortage of 7.4 million affordable and available rental homes.
 Nationally, only 35 affordable homes are available for every 100 ELI renter households.
 A shortage exists in every state and major metropolitan area.
-(In Texas in 2014 this was as low as 16 per 100.)
+(In Denton County in 2014 this was as low as 16 per 100.)